AdobeDocs/campaign-standard.en/help/rn/using/documentation-updates.md

 ## June 2026 {#doc-updates-june-2026}

-Added a page on CNIL guidance for email tracking pixels and the related Adobe Campaign capabilities.
-[Read more](https://experienceleague.adobe.com/en/docs/campaign/campaign-v8/new/cnil-pixel-tracking){target="_blank"}
+Added a page on CNIL guidance for email tracking pixels and the related Adobe Campaign Standard capabilities.
+[Read more](../../administration/using/cnil-pixel-tracking.md)

 ## Release 24.1 - Winter 2024 {#release-24-1}